gicentre/elm-vega/docs/changeNotes.md

 ## Other Changes

+- Restructured API documentation to use better thematic grouping of functions with tables of contents.
 - Documentation indicates titles can span multiple lines via a `strs` array.
 - Some additions to the test gallery for new distribution transformations (dotplot, quantile plot).